 1. Install Top Railings

 Top railings are like upside-down L-shaped footers.
 They attach to the top of the fence line and angle inward, creating a barrier that stops strong dogs from leaping over.

 You can use premade metal railing or fashion your own out of wood and wire.
 The key here is to angle the fence so that it's pointing back into your yard.

 If you were to install a straight or outwardly curved railing, it would only assist your dog in their escape attempts.

 This design looks similar to what you would see on prison fences.
 Don't worry!
 There are plenty of great designs out there for a more inviting look.

-Top railings are incredibly effective and can do a lot to stop even the most determined dog.
+Top railings are incredibly effective and can do a lot to stop even the most determined dog from jumping the fence.